 Both Mergers vs Amalgamation are popular choices in the market; let us discuss some of the major differences:

-- A merger happens when two companies or more companies who have a similar line of business operations decide to merge into each other in order to get synergies out of the business or to enter a whole new different geography or start a new service line.
-On the other hand, Amalgamation usually happens when a larger entity of the business having bigger operations in the market acquires smaller companies which much less revenue and operations.
+- A merger happens when two companies or more companies with a similar line of business operations merge to get synergies out of business, enter a different geography, or start a new service line.
+On the other hand, Amalgamation usually happens when a larger business entity with bigger operations in the market acquires smaller companies with much less revenue and operations.

 - Amalgamation is less frequent in events when compared with mergers.
 Amalgamation creates some powerful companies around the globe.
-The world’s largest steel company Arcelor was created through an amalgamation.
-On the other hand, mergers also kill competition in an industry, and before merging entities the companies need to take approval from the merger control in India
+Arcelor, the world’s largest steel company, was created through an amalgamation.
+On the other hand, mergers also kill competition in an industry, and before merging entities, the companies need to get approval from the merger control in India.

-- In a Merger both the entities that are merged cease to exist and a new company is formed all together with a new shareholding pattern, the new name, and new goals.
-On the other hand, under amalgamation, the acquiring company retains all his powers and rights of the shareholding and the company which has been acquired is dissolved
+- The merger transforms merging entities into non-existent entities and establishes a new company with a revised shareholding pattern, a fresh name, and renewed goals.
+On the other hand, under amalgamation, the acquiring company retains all its powers and rights of the shareholding, and the company which has been acquired is dissolved.

 - Examples of Merger and Amalgamation

 - Merger = “Centurion Bank of Punjab” is merging with “HDFC Bank”